Investigating the hyperparameter space of deep neural network models for reaction coordinates: Results and discussion

 Next we apply the current approach to the isomerization of alanine dipeptide in water.
-Compared to the case in vacuum, the reaction in water has been a challenging task due to the contribution from the numerous waters surrounding the solute.\cite{Bolhuis.2000} Previously, a complex CVs involving the torque have been proposed to be important\cite{Ma.2005}.
-Here we prefer to describe the solvation coordinates in a simple manner while preserving permutation invariance, and take account of the complex non-linear contribution through the DNN model.
-To this end, the electrostatic and van der Waals interaction from the waters to the atoms in alanine dipeptide were used as the CVs in addition to the intermolecular coordinates of alanine dipeptide (i.e., dihedral angles).
+Compared to the case in vacuum, the reaction in water has been a challenging task due to the contribution from the numerous waters surrounding the solute.\cite{Bolhuis.2000} Previously, a complex CV involving the solvent-derived electrostatic torque have been proposed to be important for the $\mathrm{C}_{\mathrm{7eq}} \rightarrow \alpha_{\mathrm{R}}$ transition\cite{Ma.2005}.
+Here, we attempt to adopt more intuitive CVs to describe the solvent contribution and account for the complex non-linear contribution through the DNN model.
+To this end, the electrostatic and van der Waals interaction from the waters to the atoms in alanine dipeptide were used as the CVs in addition to the internal coordinates of alanine dipeptide (i.e., dihedral angles).
 Optimizations of the hyperparameters and DNN models were performed in the same manner as those in vacuum.

-The optimized DNN models, summarized in Table \ref{table:opt_hyperparam_wat}, were again found to converge to different parameter sets. {\nlayer} = 3 most frequently appeared, and {\nnode} were on average slightly smaller than those in vacuum.
+As is the case in vacuum, the optimized DNN models for the RCs in water were found to converged to different parameter sets (Table \ref{table:opt_hyperparam_wat}). {\nlayer} = 3 most frequently appeared, and {\nnode} were on average slightly smaller than those in vacuum.
+For instance, in the case of $q_1$, the hyperparameter space was found explored quickly before converging to the optimal value (Fig. \ref{fig:si_hp_history_wat}); the larger number of layers were explored but only for a short period in $q_1$; in the latter exploration stage, the {\nlayer} = 3 was most intensely searched, and {\nlayer} of 3 was found to be optimal.
 On the other hand, {\lmd} were found to become larger than those in vacuum.
-This trend indicates that the increase in the number of CVs in water resulted in a slightly more compact model but with higher regularization penalty to suppress overfitting.
+These trends indicate that the increase in the number of CVs in water resulted in a slightly more compact model but with higher regularization penalty to suppress over-fitting.

 The RMSEs between the calculated and reference {\pb}s, plotted in Fig. \ref{fig:rmse_train_test}, show that the RMSEs for the training data are mostly distributed between 0.006 and 0.015 whereas those for the test data are found at around 0.02.
 Only in one case we find slight sign of overfitting where the RMSE for the training and test data are 0.002 and 0.026, respectively.
 The RMSEs for the data about the transition state ($-0.2 < q_i < 0.2$) show similar trend.
 These result indicate that while the RMSEs for the data in water are larger than that in vacuum for both the training and test data, the optimized RCs can satisfactorily predict {\pb}s.